razen-core/rynex/docs/CONFIGURATION.md

 # Configuration Guide

-Complete guide to configuring your ZenWeb application.
+Complete guide to configuring your Rynex application.

 ## Table of Contents